The Red Corolla, Montessori Cosmic Education (for ages 3-6+)

 I love all of your books and “The Red Corolla” is no exception.
 Whenever I read one of your books I feel like I have both my mom and a teacher guiding me (I lost my mom long before becoming a parent, so this is a precious feeling).
 Your writing style is therapeutic for me.
 This is a valuable resource for anyone who wants to deeply understand the Montessori approach.

-—Claudia Dumitrascu, Romania and Canada
+—Claudia Dumitrascu, Romania

 Note: a few of the color pictures here are in the book, but in black and white.

 From the chapter “The Work of the Adult— Gaps, Leaf Collection”

 Recently I gave a presentation of leaves similar to what you find in this chapter and then led a nature walk with the students in the AMI primary course in Casablanca, in a beautiful garden in the home of my hosts.
 The students were hesitant at first, but very quickly found themselves as excited as children as they discovered the ways that the leaves were attached to the stems—alternately, oppositely, or whorled or in a group of leaves all attached at the same point.
 As we prepared to leave the garden and headed down the path toward the vehicles, I noticed several of the students walking slowly, looking carefully, and taking pictures.
 This is just the kind of involvement we will see in our children when we share the desire to explore and learn more with them.

 From the chapter “The Work of the Child— Culture, Physics”

 The reason we give this work to the young child is to give experience with isolated examples of the natural principles of physics in everyday life.
 Physical laws apply everywhere and every time.
 This is an introduction to real life, to truth, rather than opinion and belief.
 The experiments introduce experiences with buoyancy (an object sinking or floating), the movement of water, surface tension of water, movement of air, heat, sound, magnetism, electricity, gravity, weight combined with movement, and weight affected by shape.